-- 1 bag frozen, cooked, peeled, deveined large shrimp (thawed)
+- 1 bag frozen cooked, peeled, deveined large shrimp (thawed)

-- 1/2-1 Tbsp extra virgin olive oil
+- 1/2 Tbsp extra virgin olive oil

-- Black pepper and garlic powder, to taste
+- Black pepper and garlic powder to taste

-3. Heat 1 tbsp of sesame oil over high heat in a large non-stick skillet.
-Add cauliflower, green onions, peas, carrots and edamame and stir-fry until cauliflower starts to get tender, around 5-6 minutes.
+- Heat 1 Tbsp of sesame or avocado oil over medium-high heat in a large, non-stick skillet.
+Add riced cauliflower, green onions, peas, carrots and edamame and stir-fry until cauliflower starts to get tender, around 5-6 minutes.

-7. Serve cauliflower fried rice with 6-8 pieces of cooked shrimp (optional; serving size may vary depending on size of frozen shrimp you get.)
+- Serve cauliflower fried rice with 6-8 pieces of cooked shrimp (optional; serving size may vary depending on size of frozen shrimp you get.)